-During my lunch break, I walked across the street to a sitting stairwell next to First Republic Banks Headquarters.
+During my lunch break, I walked across the street to a sitting stairwell next to the First Republic Bank Headquarters.
 It’s become a welcomed respite from the chaos of the city, even though it’s within the confines of it.
-It’s a place where people talk with friends, check their phones or like me, just sit alone for the sheer reason of being alone.
+It’s a place where people talk with friends, check their phones, or like me, just sit alone for the sheer reason of being alone.

 I noticed a man.
-He was Asian, mid-40’s, dreary and tired looking and on the cusp of exhaustion.
-He wore a crinkled white shirt, faded blue dockers, and a belt that had its miles numbered and shoes with a little too much heal support.
+He was Asian, mid-40’s, dreary, and tired looking and on the cusp of exhaustion.
+He wore a crinkled white shirt, faded blue dockers, and a belt that had its miles numbered with shoes that had a little too much heel support.
 His slumped disposition lasted a few moments as his son and wife greeted him.
-The little one ran to his father as if it was a race, and fell into his arms.
+The little one ran to his father as if it were a race and fell into his arms.
 Immediately, the man was full of energy and vitality.
 Even if for a brief moment, all was right in his world.
 Oddly, I felt the same.

 The short answer is no. I assume that’s not what you wanted to hear.
-Most are in the search for the impenetrable, eternal and long-lasting joy.
+Most are in the search for the impenetrable, eternal, and long-lasting feeling of joy.
 If this is your search, then you will be searching forever.

 The Fix: We can never seize the moment because it’s always seizing us.
 It then becomes important to NOT be present, but rather release all the barriers that you’ve built from enjoying the present.
-You can meditate for hours on end, practice the latest trends in mindfulness, do yoga with goats, trip on acid at Burning Man, ingest all the self-help mantras one can handle or devour as much personal development content you want, but unless you can make peace with what’s in front of you at all times, unless you can see this moment as the only thing of value and unless you can feel the wind as you do a lovers touch or a song from the bluejay , then this joy will be kept hidden from you even though it’s never hidden from you once.
+You can meditate for hours on end, practice the latest trends in mindfulness, do yoga with goats, trip on acid at Burning Man, ingest all the self-help mantras one can handle, but unless you can make peace with what’s in front of you at all times, then this joy will be kept hidden from you.

 I’m not exactly sure when the light of awareness turned on in my life.
 Granted, moments of the past and the anxiety of the future tremble within the forest of my soul, but far too infrequently to even consider today.